 Almost everyone who is interested in homesteading considers chickens at some point.
-Free range chickens is a popular approach.
+Free ranging is a popular approach.
 There are advantage and disadvantages to this approach.

 Advantages of raising free range chickens

 - Free ranging can cut feed costs.
 As long as the birds have decent forage (grass, vegetation and insects) this approach can save a good deal on feed.

 - Supposedly, the nutritional value of free range chicken meat and eggs is better than that which is raised in containment.
 I have no way to prove or disprove this assertion, but I can attest to the better quality of the meat and eggs raised this way, especially the meat.
 The theory behind this, is that the birds get a healthier diet, being able to select greens and insects.
 I’ve heard this raises the levels of omega 3s in their meat and eggs.
 What I know for sure, is that our family is completely addicted to the meat.
 It’s exceedingly flavorful, almost unrecognizable when compared to store bought chicken.

 - Free range chickens can cut down on certain insect populations on the homestead.
 They love crickets and grasshoppers, etc.

 Disadvantages of raising free ranging